darienlizano/LendingClub_Predict/README.md

 # Lending Club Predict

 In this project, I am using data from [LendingClub.com](www.lendingclub.com), specifically from the years 2007-2010.
-I will be classifying anf predicting whether or not the borrower paid back their loan in full.
+I will be classifying and predicting whether or not the borrower paid back their loan in full.

 ## Code and Resources Used